Blood batteries are not the answer to our fossil fuel woes

 So, who is to blame for this?
 That is the wrong question to ask, we think.
 The very fact that we resort to pointing fingers and calling names when faced with these kinds of facts is something that has to change.

 This is the reality of the world we live in.
-This is the reality underlying the lavish lifestyles that we have come to take for granted.
+This is the reality that underlies the lavish lifestyles that we have come to take for granted.
 No one entity or section of society is to blame.
 We are all equally culpable in this crime against humanity.

 The industries of the world don’t operate in some sort of vacuum - they exist as part of a continuum that includes consumers like us.
 They merely offer us what we want and buy.